perrochon/gb/ROADMAP.md

 * Use Application for global state in Android: https://developer.android.com/reference/android/app/Application
 * Debug buffer and Console Buffer.
 Message buffer per race.
 These may all be related.
 * Persistency!
+* Import import com.zwsi.gblib.GBController.Companion.universe then can just refer to it as universe...

 ## Test Efficience
 * Make God level button that takes me to a setup where I can test what I am working on in the UI